Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 These tours may sometimes include an extra stop for lunch.
 Always check before booking if that’s included in the price or if you will be in charge of the bill once the meal is over.

-You can check the following tour operator for prices, availability, and their low-cost Balos tour.
+You can check the following tour operator prices and consider their low-cost Balos tour.

 Private Boat to Balos Beach

-You just need to walk along the Old Port of Chania to see how many different boats offer boat trips to Balos.
+You must walk along the Old Port of Chania to see how many boats offer boat trips to Balos.

-These trips can be private or semi-private and they vary from sailing boats to middle range transportation, to more exclusive luxury yachts and cruises.
+These trips can be private or semi-private, varying from sailing boats to middle-range transportation to more exclusive luxury yachts and cruises.

 Going to Balos can also be done by boarding a romantic ship, sailing along the northern coast of the Sea of Crete.

-This Balos and Gramvousa Private Sailing Trip can look a bit on the expensive side, however, you can also enjoy a meal onboard and have a voice choosing how much time you want to stay at each stop.
+This Balos and Gramvousa Private Sailing Trip can look a bit on the expensive side.
+However, you can also enjoy a meal onboard and have a voice in choosing how much time you want to stay at each stop.

 Private Transfer to Balos